-- the timely and accurate payment of invoices
+- the timely and accurate payment of any CCS invoices

 - the appropriate and accurate charging of customers making purchases under framework agreements

-As a CCS supplier, your organisation is also required to provide an annual self-audit certificate confirming that you have robust systems in place to identify, record and report accurate and complete framework spend.
+As a CCS supplier, your organisation is also required to provide an annual self-audit certificate confirming that you have robust systems in place to identify, record and report accurate and complete Management Information.

 When the CCS agreement you are on is expiring or being replaced you will need to retender for a place on the new agreement.
 Contracts are not renewed automatically.

-You can view forthcoming tender opportunities on the CCS procurement pipeline
+You can see tender opportunities for upcoming deals on the CCS procurement pipeline

 Improving public procurement practice

-CCS operates a Mystery Shopper scheme providing a direct route for suppliers to raise concerns about poor public procurement practice.
+CCS operates a Public Procurement Review Service scheme providing a direct route for suppliers to raise concerns about poor public procurement practice.